 Was ist der Akkusativ im Deutschen?

-First of all, we have to clear up what the German accusative case actually is.
+First of all, we have to understand what the German accusative case actually is.
 So, let’s use an example phrase to illustrate the German accusative.

-- “Der Junge sieht die Biene.” – The boy sees a bee.
+- “Der Junge sieht die Biene.” – The boy sees the bee.

 Well, in this example phrase, “die Biene” represents the German accusative case.
 So, the accusative word in a sentence is the direct object, the person or thing being acted upon.
-Although the article “die” of “Biene” seems like a normal direct singular feminine article, it is also the accusative forms.
-Well, in other cases you will see that the articles does change from its “normal” form.
+Although the article “die” of “Biene” seems like a normal singular feminine article, it is also the accusative form.
+Well, in other cases you will see that the article does change from its “normal” form.